lddubeau/versync/README.md

 The AST patterns used to find the nodes which hold the version properties are in the `patterns.js` and `tspatterns.ts` source files.
-It should work on most types xof structures, if you find one that doesn't please log an issue.
-The module has automated tests for this pattern matching, using some real-life libraries and it seems to work pretty well.
+It should work on most types of structures.
+If you find a structure that isn't processed correctly, please submit an issue.

 ## Console help